ricksikka1/Hooter-v2/notes.md

 13) Serialize model for convenience (Easier for javascript to take)

-14) Errors in pure JS is a pain, going to use React
+14) Errors in pure JS are a pain, going to use React

 15) Users functionality baked into django (foreign key ref in our tweets model)